unaimillan/devops/app_python/PYTHON.md

 1. Follow guidelines from PEP 8 (Style Guide for Python Code)
 2. Utilize `git` for better version control
-3. Read and use best practices from different articles in the (Reference)[#reference] section
+3. Read and use best practices from different articles in the (Reference)[#references] section
 4. Use already existing libraries from PyPI
 5. Follow the Zen of Python
 6. Use linter wherever possible